Juuro/ratings-imdb-to-trakt/Readme.md

 	ruby ratings-imdb-to-trakt.rb trakt-api-key trakt-username trakt-password-in-sha1 imdb-id

 ##Usage as cron:
-Crontab doesn't load your environment files by default.
+[Cron](http://en.wikipedia.org/wiki/Cron) doesn't load your environment files by default.
 So you have to load it first.

 	source /path/to/your/environment/files; ruby ratings-imdb-to-trakt.rb trakt-api-key trakt-username trakt-password-in-sha1 imdb-id